emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## SpenFlix
-### Score: 22/26
-1. Streams load very fast. ✔️
-1. Has 1080p and can be lowered. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. 10 sources and does not auto-switch if one fails. ⚠️
-1. Site does have episode auto-next. ✔️
-1. UI is good, feels modern, show results as you type. ✔️
-1. Has built in subs for most content. ✔️
-1. Site has movies, shows and anime. ✔️
-1. Site has continue watching, but it cannot be synced across devices. ⚠️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ✔️

-***
 ## Cinemull